Techie-Tessie/Summer/README.md

 ## Rules for successful PR:

 * Make sure you are raising a valid PR.
-* Make sure that your contribution is not plagiarised(Plagiarised contents are discarded and are not eligible for merch).
+* Make sure that your contribution is not plagiarised (plagiarised contents are discarded and are not eligible for merch).
 * Make sure you create a new branch for your contribution.
 * Make sure you have hosted or deployed your site using github pages or netlify.
 * Make sure there is no conflicts in your PR.